Late Rapper Tech 9 Was Facing Child Porn Charges

 The rapper, whose real name was Akhiym Mickens, had been scheduled to appear in court for arraignment on those charges the next day, when he was pronounced dead on March 24.
 No cause of death has been released for the rapper and toxicology tests are incomplete, but the coroner’s office told the magazine that the cause of death is “under investigation.”

-The 32-year-old Mickens was arrested in January and hit with a slew of criminal charges, including possession of child pornography, indecent assault, indecent exposure and corruption of minors.
+The 32-year-old Mickens was arrested in January and hit with a slew of criminal charges, including possession of child pornography, indecent assault, indecent exposure, and corruption of minors.
 The alleged victim in the case was the daughter of a woman whom the rapper was dating.
 The charging documents cite specific lewd acts allegedly committed by Mickens.

 Until Tuesday, there had been no reports in the local, national, or niche hip-hop media about the arrest at the time that Tech 9’s death was announced.